-Multiple commenters stated that the definition of performance of services in the field of performing arts should be limited to the definition in §1.448-1T(e)(4)(iii).
+Multiple commenters stated that the definition of performance of services in the field of performing arts should be limited to the definition in \$1.448-1T(e)(4)(iii).
 One commenter argued that the position in the proposed regulations that includes individuals who participate in the creation of the performing arts is not supported by the legislative history, namely the Statement of Managers that references the section 448 regulations.
-As described in part VII.A.1. of this Summary of Comments and Explanation of Revisions, the Treasury Department and the IRS decline to limit the definition of the performance of services in the field of performing arts to the definition in §1.448-1T(e)(4)(iii).
-Another commenter suggested that writers should fall outside the definition of the performance of services in the field of performing arts.
+As described in part VII.A.1. of this Summary of Comments and Explanation of Revisions, the Treasury Department and the IRS decline to limit the definition of the performance of services in the field of performing arts to the definition in \$1.448-1T(e)(4)(iii).
+Another commenter suggested that writers should fall outside the definition of the performance of services in the field of performing arts because writing does not require a skill unique to the creation of performing arts.
 Further, writers create a wide variety of works not intended to be performed before an audience.
 The Treasury Department and the IRS also decline to adopt this comment.
 To the extent that a writer is paid for written material, such as a song or screenplay, that is integral to the creation of the performing arts, the writer is performing services in the field of performing arts.